-Clearing shall be accomplished with minimal cutting of trees necessary for new construction, alterations, installation of decks, driveways, garages, etc. walkways, dog pens, and any other ancillary structures are to be designed to avoid trees.
+Clearing shall be accomplished with minimal cutting of trees necessary for construction, alterations, and installation of decks, driveways, garages, and any other ancillary structures.

-Clearing perimeters are as follows: 10 feet clearing perimeter on the right and left sides, and 20 feet clearing perimeter in front and rear of the house, deck, and garage; 4 feet clearing perimeter along the left and right sides of the driveway.
+Clearing perimeters are as follows: 20 feet clearing perimeter on the right and left sides, and 30 feet clearing perimeter in front and rear of the house, deck, and garage.
 Stumps, debris, or other excess natural material shall not be stocked on the lot.

-Trees outside the clearing perimeter limits may be pruned of lower branches and/or diseased portions up to 20 feet in height or dead trees removed with approved permit.
+Trees outside the clearing perimeter limits may be pruned of lower branches and/or diseased portions up to 20 feet in height or dead trees removed with an approved permit.
 Tree pruning shall not extend to trees beyond the owner's lot line.